digitallyinduced/ihp/CONTRIBUTING.md

 main
 ```

+We don't start postgres as the IDE starts it automatically.

 #### Debugging the development server

-You can enable additonal debug logging for the development server by setting the env variable `DEBUG=1`.
+You can enable additional debug logging for the development server by setting the env variable `DEBUG=1`.
 Like this:

 ```
 export DEBUG=1